taylornetwork/setting/README.md

 This provides an easy way to store user settings.
 It includes the `Setting` facade, `Setting` model and settings table migration.

+*Note: I'm in the process of rewriting this...*

 ## Install

 Via Composer